Locus of Control – A Core Limiting Belief

 Transform Your Thinking & Develop an Internal Locus of Control

-If you would like to be more in control and have an internal locus of control then we highly recommend following either our Advanced Cognitive Behavioural Therapy course with Paul, or the Changing Limiting Beliefs (CLB) Programme with Joan.
+If you’re committed to overcoming your problems through developing a more internal locus of control then we highly recommend following either our Advanced Tranceformental CBT programme with Paul, or Joan.

 At TranceForm Psychology we recognise the importance of the therapeutic relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss our change programmes BEFORE proceeding.